Applying Truth in the Lives of Children

 Gary Beets

-Director Southern Missouri FCA
+Former Director Southern Missouri FCA

 What do you do when your child refuses to go to sleep?

-Train your child that God’s Word presents a perfect plan for every area of living and point him to truth concerning his behavior.
+Train your child that God’s Word presents a perfect plan for every area of living and point him to truth concerning their behavior.
 For example, read Ecclesiastes 3:1 to your child.
-Then, explain to him that God has created a time for everything.
-There is a time to play and a time to sleep, a time to eat and a time to work, etc. Tell him that God created nighttime for us to get our proper rest so we will be able to do our best during the daytime.
+Then, explain to them that God has created a time for everything.
+There is a time to play and a time to sleep, a time to eat and a time to work, etc. Tell them that God created nighttime for us to get our proper rest so we will be able to do our best during the daytime.
 It may be beneficial to ask your child this question: When we refuse to go to sleep, what does it say to God?
 Or, reword the question to include the answer in a phrase: When we refuse to go to sleep, we are telling God we don’t want His best for our lives.

 Ephesians 4:26-27 teaches us: “In your anger do not sin”: Do not let the sun go down while you are still angry, and do not give the devil a foothold.
 Because conflict presents an opportunity to represent Christ, we should resolve to avoid sinning in our anger by responding to difficult situations in a godly way.
-Therefore, train your child to take everything to Jesus before emotions begin to boil, allowing Him to control his responses.
-Pray that your child will choose to relinquish his anger to the control of the Holy Spirit.
+Therefore, train your child to take everything to Jesus before emotions begin to boil, allowing Him to control their responses.
+Pray that your child will choose to relinquish their anger to the control of the Holy Spirit.
 Also, since the Lord never wants us to be distracted by anger and all that accompanies it, train your child to always resolve anger before going to bed.

 I know the Bible doesn’t teach that life is fair, but how do I explain that to my child?

 Begin by acknowledging each unfair experience as your child communicates it to you.
-Then, convey to your child that although it is difficult to experience personal unfairness and it is hard for you to watch him experience it, God has definite purpose in it.
+Then, convey to your child that although it is difficult to experience personal unfairness and it is hard for you to watch them experience it, God has definite purpose in it.
 Remind your child that Jesus was often treated unfairly.
-Using the example of Job, help him to realize that the Lord allows trying situations, even when we are walking in obedience (Job 1:1-20).
+Using the example of Job, help them to realize that the Lord allows trying situations, even when we are walking in obedience (Job 1:1-20).
 Point your young person to Job’s response to apparent unjust circumstances in Job 1:20-22.
-Teach him that instead of being distracted by a trying situation, the Lord desires that we choose to draw closer to Him by relying fully on His promises, rather than on man.
+Teach them that instead of being distracted by a trying situation, the Lord desires that we choose to draw closer to Him by relying fully on His promises, rather than on man.

 Job 16:20-21 records: “My intercessor is my friend as my eyes pour out tears to God; on behalf of a man he pleads with God as a man pleads for his friend.”
 Lovingly remind your child that almighty God has provided for our every need.
 Since He desires that we come to Him with our concerns, God has provided us an intercessor, His son Jesus.
 Jesus is our friend, a confidant who will mediate on our behalf.
-Also remind him that Jesus is available every moment of every day and is more powerful than any circumstance.
-Consistently encourage him to turn to Jesus with every need and care.
-Finally, teach your young person to use the situation as a learning tool, so that he will be careful to treat others justly.
+Also remind them that Jesus is available every moment of every day and is more powerful than any circumstance.
+Consistently encourage them to turn to Jesus with every need and care.
+Finally, teach your young person to use the situation as a learning tool, so that they will be careful to treat others justly.

 Although many parents like to prevent children from experiencing unfair treatment, if allowed to, God will use these situations for a child’s benefit.
 Therefore, choose to rely on the discernment of the Holy Spirit for wisdom in each individual situation.